• Level of education

 Objectives

-The objective of this teaching unit is to present the tools of radiometry, to understand the mechanisms of interaction between ionizing radiation and living matter, to know the modes of exposure to ionizing radiation and to use this knowledge to understand the means of protection, the rules and the requirements related to radiation protection.
+The objective of this teaching unit is to introduce radiometry tools, understand the mechanisms of interaction between ionizing radiation and living matter, learn about modes of exposure to ionizing radiation, and use this knowledge to understand the means of protection, rules, and requirements related to radiation protection.

 Read more